yoyomo/chat-challenge/README.md

 ---

-### Task 4: Instrument web server

-The team wants better visibility into the performance of the web server.
-Add some basic metrics to track the number of requests, response times, and error rates.

-Use [OpenTelemetry](https://opentelemetry.io/docs/languages/go/instrumentation/#metrics) to capture metrics for the number of requests and response times.

-Keep the exporter and provider configuration simple—the key part is how you capture and configure specific metrics.

-**Bonus:** Add tracing to the web server to track request flow through the application.

----

-### Task 5: Create a test for StartConversation API
+### Task 4: Create a test for StartConversation API

 The team wants a test for the `StartConversation` API to ensure it works as expected.
 Create an automated test in `internal/chat/server_test.go` to ensure the API: